rob-Hitchens/trading-bots/example_bots/simple_limit/README.md

     assert self.reference.market.base == self.market.base
 ```

-- At the beginning of our bot Class we initialize placeholders for our `prices` and `amounts`.
+- Initializes placeholders for our `prices` and `amounts`.
 - Also setup our clients and variables according to the reference `market` on our configs.

 ### Algorithm

-This functions runs at every `loop_time` minutes.
-We describe our instructions following our desired strategy logic:
+We describe our instructions following our desired automation logic:

 ```python
 def _algorithm(self):